 Flutter, from the In Search of Imagery cycle, is a dance-like piece inspired by several haiku by Matsuo Basho - about two butterflies.
 Each haiku refers to a corresponding section in the music.
 The piece begins with the butterflies beginning a journey together.
 Later in the piece, a butterfly balances on willow leaves, floats above an orchid, and then joins the other butterfly once again as a "ballet in the air" between the two, during which they fly around with one another - as if chasing each other - slightly out of sync.
 Throughout the piece, timbres, colors, and envelope shapes are explored that feature ways the violin and harp can resemble one another - from the opening and ending pizzicato, to tremolo between stopped notes and harmonics in the violin coupled with bisbigliando (whispering tremolandos) in the harp part. - KIRSTEN SORIANO, 2017

-The following are the haiku by Mastuo Basho that Air (Wind) features playful partnership, as two inspired the sections of this piece: feathers dance through the environment,
+The following are the haiku by Mastuo Basho that inspired the sections of this piece:

 Wake up, wake up, Sleeping butterfly, And let us be companions!